rails/sprockets/guides/how_sprockets_works.md

 }
 ```

-Example of valid sprockets processor

 So this will be called, it's actually a valid Sprockets processor.
 It's doing something that is easy to understand.
 Just remove semicolons from the end of your JavaScript files, because we don't need semicolons in JavaScript code.
-So, it's taken an input that has some special keys that I'm going to talk about later and it has to return another hash that has data as a result of the processor running.
+So, it's taken an input that has some special keys that I'm going to talk about later and it has to return another hash that has `data` as a result of the processor running.

 The input hash has these keys by default:
 - `:data` - String assets contents